mihaamiharu/minisocmed-api-service/README.md

 4. Change ```**.env**``` with your desired choice
 5. Run ```**source .env**```
 6. Run the apps with ```**ruby main.rb**```
+7. Open your browser and go to localhost:4567/api/

 ## Run Unit Testing
 1. Move to the root folder of this directory